nepenth/knowledge-base/README.md

 ### Programming Languages <a name="programming-languages"></a>
-The Programming Languages category covers fundamental programming concepts and specific languages including Java and Shell Scripting, providing guidance on syntax, best practices, and common applications for these technologies.
-This section serves as a reference for developers working with these popular programming languages in various technical environments.
+The Programming Languages category covers essential programming concepts and languages used in software development, including detailed guides on Java and Shell Scripting.
+This section provides resources for developers to learn syntax, best practices, and practical applications of these widely-used programming languages.
 *Subcategories: Java, Shell Scripting*
 *Items: 4*